 Trent Stone and Tess Carter are in Star City to participate as junior members in the League of Adventure Seekers’ annual dinner.
 However, when the dinner (and a number of other key events throughout the city) is broken up by a horde of remotely controlled albino sewer alligators, Trent and Tess are launched into a dangerous game of cat and mouse with an insane genius bent on controlling the city’s underworld.
-In order to overcome this villain our heroes must navigate a dangerous world of organised crime bosses, gang war, exploding alligators, and weird science.
+In order to overcome this villain, our heroes must navigate a dangerous world of organized crime bosses, gang war, exploding alligators, and weird science.
 Can they locate the villain before his plans reach their fruition?
 Tune in to “The Alligator Menace” and experience this exciting adventure for yourself.

 About the Author

-Philip Craig Robotham grew up in a house full of books and has held numerous jobs as a teacher, computer programmer, graphic and web designer, e-learning consultant and, most recently, writer.
+Philip Craig Robotham grew up in a house full of books and has held numerous jobs as a teacher, computer programmer, graphic and web designer, an e-learning consultant and, most recently, writer.
 He currently lives in Victoria, Australia with his wife and two sons.
 When he was younger and fitter he enjoyed martial arts, but in recent years his hobbies have tended towards more sedate fare (board games, movies, books, and role-playing games).

 He is extremely grateful for the encouragement he receives from his biggest fans — his wife and two boys — all of whom read and enjoy his scripts and, in general, make his life worth living.